The United States and the European Union

 In the aftermath of World War II, the United States strongly supported the recovery of Europe.
-U.S. Secretary of State George Marshall felt that the United States’ purpose was two-fold: (a) the revival of a working economy in the world and (b) U.S. aid must benefit those European nations willing to establish a solid economic foundation of mutual collaboration and interdependence that would preclude the recurrence of armed conflict (May, 1948).
+U.S. Secretary of State George Marshall felt that the United States’ purpose was two fold: (a) the revival of a working economy in the world and (b) U.S. aid must benefit those European nations willing to establish a solid economic foundation of mutual collaboration and interdependence that would preclude the recurrence of armed conflict (May, 1948).
 On this basis of collective security, the eponymous Marshall Plan in 1948 provided Europe’s forerunning institutions more than US$15 billion in postwar rebuilding of the continent’s war-torn areas, removing trade barriers, modernizing its national economies, and deterring new Communist threats.

 Concurrently with reconstruction, the United States increased its security commitments in Europe, and the European Communities increased their security dependence on the U.S. military.
 This dovetailed with U.S. President John F. Kennedy’s “Grand Design,” which held Europe as a partner on a basis of full equality and as equally responsible for upholding free trade, security, and democracy in the West (Green Cowles & Egan, 2016).
-Europe increased its interdependence with the development of the Common Market, prompting surges in American Foreign Direct Investment in Europe and a renewed General Agreement on Tariffs and Trade.
+Europe increased its interdependence with the development of the Common Market, prompting surges in American foreign direct investment in Europe and a renewed General Agreement on Tariffs and Trade.
 Yet by the onset of the Nixon administration (1969–1974), more fluctuations presented themselves in the transatlantic relationship.
-The administration’s New Atlantic Charter was perceived as a maneuver to curtail European interdependence and growth, Europe ruffled at President Nixon’s “overtures” to China, and both partners concerned over German Ostpolitik and growing eastward engagement (Green Cowles & Egan, 2016).
+The administration’s New Atlantic Charter was perceived as a maneuver to curtail European interdependence and growth, Europe ruffled at President Nixon’s “overtures” to China, and both partners were concerned over German Ostpolitik and growing eastward engagement (Green Cowles & Egan, 2016).

 Still, ensuing decades continued to see congruence and periodic divides.
 Western Europe welcomed the election of President Jimmy Carter but reacted negatively when the Carter administration refused the efforts of European politicians to promote enhanced radiation weapons and other nuclear deterrents (State Department, 2018).
 Tensions rose over a number of U.S. actions that were not supported in Europe outside the United Kingdom: invading Grenada in 1983, bombing Libya in 1986, and warship patrols in the Persian Gulf throughout the 1980s.
 There were also trade disputes regarding agriculture subsidies, beef hormones, and the audio-visual sector.
-Yet the United States and the EU still saw their relationship as the “fulcrum” (Johnson, 1988) of global peace and stability, driven closer by Cold War politics and formational conservative leadership like Ronald Reagan and Margaret Thatcher.
+Yet the United States and the EU still saw their relationship as the “fulcrum” (Johnson, 1988) of global peace and stability, driven closer by Cold War politics and formational conservative leader like Ronald Reagan and Margaret Thatcher.
 The EEC proceeded with integration as three more countries joined the bloc, and the dissolution of the Soviet Union opened a massive westward movement.
 This prompted a pivot away from tense foreign policymaking and diplomacy in the West and toward efforts for economic and normative realignment.

 As the Cold War thawed, it was thought that the EU–U.S. relationship may weaken: The EU had moved toward a more “comprehensive integration” and “greater autonomy vis-à-vis the United States” (Lundestad, 2008, p.
 301), particularly in light of the debates and implementation of the Treaty of Maastricht that led to American concerns over a “Fortress Europe” (Green Cowles & Egan, 2016).
 However, as Smith (2018) indicates, distancing from the United States was not the EU’s goal here; rather, the aim was a broader approach to international security where the EU could be more effective in the management of Europe’s modern security problems and reflect the fundamental values of a larger transatlantic community at the same time.